Adult ad networks are one of the main ways publishers monetize 18+ traffic since mainstream ad platforms don’t allow adult content.

 When choosing a network, remember things such as how much traffic you receive, how they compensate, the type of advertising they accept, and whether they ever actually pay on time.
 The correct one can mean the difference between spare change and actual money.

-How Adult Ad Networks Benefit Advertisers
+How to Maximize Adult Ad Revenue

 Ad placement optimization